 These awards celebrate their inspiring work, raise their visibility at the European level, and encourage convergences between their struggles.

 They aim to acknowledge the vital role of civil society actors, movements, and organisations across Europe that protect and enact EU values and democracy, even in the face of shrinking civic space.

-During the ceremony, we will present the Civic Pride Awards to the winners and celebrate their exceptional efforts and achievements.
+During the ceremony, we presented the Civic Pride Awards to the winners and celebrated their exceptional efforts and achievements.

 2023 Civic Pride Award winners

 In defiance of the anti-rights backlash, TGEU has established itself as a legitimate voice for trans communities, working to strengthen the rights and well-being of trans people, with over 500 organisation and individual members in 50 countries in Europe and Central Asia.

 TGEU’s core objective is to develop intersectional and decolonised programmes to build a more resilient and connected trans movement.
 The organisation has helped to empower trans individuals and movements by equipping organisations and activists with tools and resources to organise their activism and through its policy and advocacy work.
 TGEU has successfully lobbied for policy changes that protect the rights of trans individuals and promote their inclusion in society.
 Moreover, it plays a fundamental role in documenting and monitoring trans rights across focus countries.